Prostitution Crimes in Pasco County

 Other prostitution crimes prosecuted in Pasco County, FL, include “Procuring a Person Under the Age of 18 for Prostitution” under Section 796.03 F.S.

 Crimes of human trafficking involve the recruitment, harboring, transportation, or obtaining a person through force, fraud, or coercion, for the purpose of a commercial sex act or in which the person induced to perform such an act is under 18 years of age.

-This article was last updated on Friday, August 17, 2018.
+This article was last updated on Thursday, March 31, 2022.